mmonkey/google_calendar_events/README.md

 ## License
-GoogleCalendarEvents is licensed under the MIT License.
+Google Calendar Events is licensed under the MIT License.